 Change the 1st paragraph as follows:

 A STA that supports the Multiple BSSID capability has dot11MultiBSSIDImplemented equal to true and shall set to 1 the Multiple BSSID field of the Extended Capabilities elements that it transmits.
 Support for the Multiple BSSID capability is mandatory for a FILS STA and non-AP HE STA.
 An AP that supports enhancements related to the discovery and advertisement of a nontransmitted BSSID shall set the Enhanced Multi-BSSID Advertisement Support bit in the Extended Capabilities element to 1 and is referred to as an EMA AP.
 A 6 GHz AP with dot11MultiBSSIDImplemented equal to true and advertising a partial list of nontransmitted BSSID profiles shall operate as an EMA AP.
-[22217]When an AP that does not operate in the 6 GHz band, has dot11MultiBSSIDImplemented equal to true and advertises a partial list of nontransmitted BSSID profiles intends a non-AP STA to discover the complete list of nontransmitted BSSID profiles, where a complete list of nontransmitted BSSID profile comprises only BSSIDs that are discoverable, the AP shall operate as an EMA AP.
+[22217]When an HE AP operating in 2.4 GHz or 5 GHz band that has dot11MultiBSSIDImplemented equal to true and advertises a partial list of nontransmitted BSSID profiles intends a non-AP STA to discover the complete list of nontransmitted BSSID profiles, where a complete list of nontransmitted BSSID profile comprises only BSSIDs that are discoverable, the AP shall operate as an EMA AP.

-[22281]
+NOTE – A BSSID is discoverable if the AP includes information of that BSSID in its Beacon and Probe Response frames (though not necessarily every frame).[22281]

 Reduced neighbor report